Disability Services

 • Seek assistance when you experience problems with accommodation services.

-• Contact the Disability Services Office
+• Contact the Disability Resources & Access Office.

-These rights would include:
+These rights include:

 • Equal access to the educational, services and programs